slackner/libtvg/docs/pytvg.md

 entry is equal to zero.
 Whenever |x| < eps, it is treated as zero.

+### memory_usage
+Return the memory usage currently associated with the vector.

 ### num_entries
 Return the number of entries of a vector.